Informed Bayesian survival analysis: Example

 \subsection{Model Specification}

-To use the outlined Bayesian model-averaging framework, we need to specify three components; (1) the model space, including the parametric families $d$ that specify the plausible data-generating mechanisms, their prior model probabilities, and prior model probabilities of models assuming the presence and absence of the treatment effect, (2) the prior distribution for the treatment effect $\beta$, separately for both the Bayesian model-averaged estimation and the Bayesian model-averaged testing, and (3) the prior distributions for the supporting parameters, including the prior distributions for the intercept $\alpha_d$ and auxiliary parameters $\gamma_d$.
+To use the outlined Bayesian model-averaging framework, we need to specify three components: (1) the model space, including the parametric families $d$ that specify the plausible data generating mechanisms, their prior model probabilities, and prior model probabilities of models assuming the presence and absence of the treatment effect, (2) the prior distribution for the treatment effect $\beta$, separately for both the Bayesian model-averaged estimation and the Bayesian model-averaged testing (because we focus on AFT models here, in the following we will refer to the treatment effect $\beta$ more specifically as log(AF)), and (3) the prior distributions for the supporting parameters, including the prior distributions for the intercept $\alpha_d$ and auxiliary parameters $\gamma_d$.